aimeepham14/SimonSaysWhackaMole/README.md

 * Set a countdown timer
 * Set the interval for the mole color to pop up quicker every 10 additional sequences
 * Set a "highest score" counter
+* Creating a cool mouse cursor that looks like a hammer

+### Any Potential Roadblocks
+* The visual of the "moles popping up" may not look right
+* The computer not accepting the player's sequence